Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Physical Experiments

 \subsubsection{Decluttering}

-The results here can be found in Table ~\ref{tab:decluttering_results}.
-We see that introducing friction and learning a grasp function in real significantly increases picks per hour.
-Compared to prior work (Frictionless MOG\cite{Agboh-ISRR-2022}), \textit{MOG-Net} achieved 11.7\% higher grasp success, 1.7x picks per hour, and plans grasps 8.2x faster.
-We also record a 2.2x improvement in PPH compared to single object grasping (Frictional SOG).
+The results can be found in Table ~\ref{tab:decluttering_results}.
+We see that introducing friction and learning a grasp function in real significantly increases PPH.
+Compared to prior work \cite{Agboh-ISRR-2022}, \textit{MOG-Net} achieved 13.7\% higher grasp success, 1.6x picks per hour, and plans grasps 6.3x faster.
+We also record a 3.1x improvement in PPH compared to single object grasping (Frictional SOG, which is very similar to other state of the art grasping methods such as Dex-Net \cite{mahler2016dex}) as opposed to a 1.6x improvement in prior work \cite{Agboh-ISRR-2022}.
+A sample rollout on the same scene for 3 of the methods can be seen in Fig. \ref{fig:scene_setups}.

-\textit{MOG-Net} outperforms \textit{Rand-Net} on all metrics, signifying the importance of our data collection system that generates a more balanced dataset for training, by using the necessary conditions.
+\textit{MOG-Net} outperforms \textit{Rand-Net} on all metrics, suggesting the importance of our data collection system that generates a more balanced dataset for training by using the necessary conditions.
 Frictionless MOG uses a physics simulator and that led to a lower success rate, compared to \textit{MOG-Net} which was trained in real.
 Frictionless \textit{MOG-Net} outperforms Frictionless MOG on PPH.
 This demonstrates the importance of a reduced planning time by using a learned model, instead of a physics simulator.
 One mode of failure for all systems is where a grasp attempt topples objects, resulting in difficult-to-grasp poses.